learn-co-curriculum/java-composition-vs-inheritance/README.md

 }
 ```

-This is a very simplified example, but it shows that we know a car has as
+This is a very simplified example, but it shows that we know
-parts a steering wheel, an engine, etc. So we can represent this in code
+a car has a steering wheel, an engine, and possibly other parts.
+We can represent this in code
-by defining the `Car` class as having fields to reference
+by defining a `Car` class to have fields referencing a
-`SteeringWheel` and `Engine` objects.
+`SteeringWheel` and an `Engine` object.

 Composition differs from inheritance since inheritance is
 associated with an "is-a" relationship: